PriyankaKarnati/tictactoe/README.md

 # tictactoe
-a simple game using javascript and jquery
+a simple game using javascript and jquery and minmax algorithm